-Migratory shorebirds were assessed for their susceptibility to collision based impacts considering their arrival and departure from the Great Sandy Straits over the Summer months.
+Migratory shorebirds were assessed for their susceptibility to collision based impacts considering their arrival and departure from the Great Sandy Strait over the summer months.
 The risk of impact is low or unlikely and is provided in Table 12 below.

-The Great Sandy Strait is considered an internationally important site for seven (7) migratory species (Bamford M, Watkins D, Bancroft W, 2008).
+The Great Sandy Strait is considered an internationally important site for seven (7) migratory species (Bamford et al., 2008).
 The below table provides an assessment of those seven (7) species, although all migratory species either known or predicted to occur were also assessed and are provided in the likelihood of occurrence table in the Ecological Assessment Report (Fox & Co, 2019).

 There have been several studies on the climbing and flight speeds of coastal shorebirds when departing on long-distance migratory flights (Piersma et al. 1990 and 1997).
 Based on the studies, it is understood shorebirds depart in an elongated, shallow "V" formation, termed an "echelon" in flocks of between 5 and 250 birds, with occasional observations of larger flocks.
 They ascend rapidly and steeply, often resulting in being lost from sight while still ascending.
 Estimates of climb rate vary, however larger / heavier species of shorebirds are slower to ascend (Piersma et al. 1990, 1997).
-Observations of flight altitude using weather radar show that during migration, shorebirds fly at between 0.5 and 6 kilometres (Piersma et al. 1990) however it is likely higher, as studies using radar from oceanic islands when the birds are in a long-flight, level pattern have reporting heights ranging from 2.6km to 6 km above sea-level.
+Observations of flight altitude using weather radar show that during migration, shorebirds fly at between 0.5 and 6km (Piersma et al. 1990).
+However it is likely to be higher, as studies using radar from oceanic islands when the birds are in a long-flight, level pattern have reporting heights ranging from 2.6km to 6km above sea-level.

-Given the absence of migratory shorebird records within and/or flying over the WTA during known Summer migratory periods over 3 Summer seasons, the known steep and rapid ascention on departure and distance of a minimum of 4km from the Great Sandy Strait, it is considered:
+Given the absence of migratory shorebird records within and/or flying over the Project Area (PLA) during known summer migratory periods over three summer seasons, the known steep and rapid ascent on departure and distance of a minimum of 4km from the Great Sandy Strait, it is considered: